CiscoDevNet/unity-connection-apis-python-samples/README.md

 ## Hints

-* Samples based on the Python Flask web server are launched using the lightweight built-in server - for production use, the application should be [deployed to a proper WSGI web server](https://flask.palletsprojects.com/en/1.1.x/deploying/#deployment)
+* Samples based on the Python Flask web server are launched using the lightweight built-in server development server - for production use, the application should be [deployed to a proper WSGI web server](https://flask.palletsprojects.com/en/2.0.x/deploying/)

+* **Requests Sessions** Creating and using a [requests Session](https://2.python-requests.org/en/master/user/advanced/#id1) object allows setting global request parameters like `auth`/`verify`/etc.  In addition, Session retains CUC API `JSESSION` cookies to bypass expensive backend authentication checks per-request, and HTTP persistent connections to keep network latency and networking CPU usage lower.